Chapter 1: Color Management

 LUTs are also convenient to share data without breaking any Intellectual Property (“IP”).

-Basically, thanks to a list of values (a table), 1D LUTs allow to display high-dynamic range images (HDR) on standard-dynamic range monitors (SDR).
-Our monitors and film projectors are not able to display the entire HDR range.
-Generally, a 1D LUT is the best way to display pixels on a screen and to get a nice filmic look.
-We call them “Display LUTs”.
+Thanks to a list of values (a table), 1D LUTs allow to display high-dynamic range images (HDR) on standard-dynamic range monitors (SDR).
+Our monitors and film projectors are not able to display the entire HDR range (we call them “display LUTs”).

 LUT description

-• 1D LUT (left image) : it contains only one column of numbers as it affects RGB pixels the same way.
-They generally contain a Transfer Function or a S-Curve Shape.
-I used the vd16.spi1d from the spi-anim config (Sony Pictures Imageworks Animation).
-If the gamut of your image is Rec.
-709, a 1D LUT will NOT change it.
+• 1D LUT (left image): it contains only one column of numbers as it affects RGB pixels the same way.
+They generally contain a transfer function and a S-curve shape (I used the vd16.spi1d from “Sony Pictures Imageworks Animation” as an example).
+A 1D LUT will not change the gamut of your image.

-• 3D LUT (right image) : it contains three columns of numbers as it affects RGB pixels differently.
+• 3D LUT (right image): it contains three columns of numbers as it affects RGB pixels differently.
 They can be used to map one color space to another.
 I used the Rec.
 709 for ACEScg Maya.csp from the ACES 1.2 (Academy Color Encoding System) config as an example.
-A 3D LUT allows you to switch from one gamut to another.
+A 3D LUT allows you to modify the gamut.

 010_colorManagement_290_LUTs_FHD